-Are you aware that 1 in 30 of the children, young people and adults are autistic?
+Are you aware that 1 in 30 of the children, young people and adults is autistic?

-Are you aware that autism is a brain design, from birth, that stays with people for life?
+Are you aware that autism is a brain design, from birth, for life?
+That it has strengths, as well as challenges in today's society?

 Autistic people may not give eye contact.
 They can either hear, or look, but not both.
 It is not a sign of guilt or unwillingness to engage.